 [ Thinking about investing in real estate?
 Learn how to get started by registering to attend a FREE real estate class offered in your area. ]

 There is no doubt about it; sustainability is the future of nearly every industry, and residential redevelopers are no exception.
-The consumption of natural resources are at an all time high, and authorities around the globe are doing their best to reduce the use of those resources that are otherwise limited while simultaneously decreasing our carbon footprint.
+The consumption of natural resources is at an all-time high, and authorities around the globe are doing their best to reduce the use of those otherwise limited resources while simultaneously decreasing our carbon footprint.
 Environmental awareness has prompted a universal response, and initiations are being put in place—as we speak—to limit the consumption of natural resources.
 The U.S. government, in addition to local municipalities on nearly every level, has taken it upon themselves to be proactive and address the situation from a housing perspective.
 That means homes are going to be expected to meet industry standards that are otherwise sustainable and energy-conscious.
 Who wouldn’t want to implement a few energy efficient home improvements?

 What’s more, the U.S. Department of Energy acknowledged “researchers at the University of California, Berkeley, and the University of California, Los Angeles, studied 1.6 million homes in California to see if those rated with ENERGY STAR, LEED, or GreenPoint Rated labels sold for a higher price than those without energy-efficient labels.”